 Each timer is implemented as a 16-bit register accessed as two separate bytes: a low byte (TL0 or TL1) and a high byte (TH0 or TH1).
 The Counter/Timer Control register (TCON) is used to enable Timer 0 and Timer 1 as well as indicate status.
 Timer 0 interrupts can be enabled by setting the ET0 bit in the IE register (Section "15.2.
-Interrupt Register Descriptions" on page 84); Timer 1 interrupts can be enabled by setting the ET1 bit in the IE register (Section "15.2.
-Interrupt Register Descriptions" on page 84).
+Interrupt Register Descriptions" on page 82); Timer 1 interrupts can be enabled by setting the ET1 bit in the IE register (Section "15.2.
+Interrupt Register (Section "15.2.
+Interrupt Register (Section "15.2.
+Interrupt Register Descriptions" on page 82); Timer 1 interrupts can be enabled by setting the ET1 bit in the IE register (Section "15.2.
+Interrupt Register Descriptions" on page 82).
 Both counter/timers operate in one of four primary modes selected by setting the Mode Select bits T1M1-T0M0 in the Counter/Timer Mode register (TMOD).
 Each timer can be configured independently.
 Each operating mode is described below.